 exceeds all of the criteria necessary to become the awards

-the world of keeping the human race healthy, well and
+contributions to the world of keeping the human race

-comfortable through selfless giving of his time and talents,
+healthy, well and comfortable through selfless giving of

-teaching and mentoring to raise the benchmark of
+time and talents, teaching and mentoring to raise the

-professionalism and in raising awareness and funds for
+benchmark of professionalism and in raising awareness and

-industry causes, the legacy of Gil Carlson and Dan Holohan
+funds for industry causes, the legacy of Gil Carlson and Dan Holohan forever hereby includes,

 Additional stories about Gil Carlson: